umarSiddique010/odin-Admin-Dashboard/README.md

 # odin-Admin_Dashboard

 This project is assignment project from HTML and CSS intermediate section of The Odin Projects.
-Although the Project is given by Odin by All the Functionality was created by me
+Although the Project is given by Odin but All the Functionality, styles and Structures was originally created by me

 # skills :